KnapsackPro/docs.knapsackpro.com/docusaurus/docs/knapsack_pro-ruby/guide/index.md

       # highlight-end
 ```

-Here you can find an example of a [Rails project config on CircleCI 2.0](https://docs.knapsackpro.com/2017/circleci-2-0-capybara-feature-specs-selenium-webdriver-with-chrome-headless).
+Here you can find a [Rails application configured with Knapsack Pro and CircleCI 2.1](https://github.com/KnapsackPro/rails-app-with-knapsack_pro), or an article about a [Rails application configured with Knapsack Pro on CircleCI 2.0](https://docs.knapsackpro.com/2017/circleci-2-0-capybara-feature-specs-selenium-webdriver-with-chrome-headless).

 See how to configure [advanced CircleCI features](../../ruby/circleci.md) with Knapsack Pro to collect reports and rerun only failed tests.